Dev1ss0/HardcoreProjects/Custom biomes.md

 # Custom biomes are the thing i always do in Minecraft.

-So i decided, why not do it in my hardcore world,
+So i decided, why not do it in my hardcore world

-Custom biome n1:

 ## **CUSTOM FROZEN BIOME**